9 People Who Made a Fortune During the Depression

-While not using methods we'd endorse, John Dillinger and his compatriots managed to compile more than $3 million in today's dollars.
-Robbing dozens of banks and killing police officers in the process, Dillinger is not exactly what we'd call "successful," but the brash, charming, and audacious Dillinger became just the type of anti-hero that the bedraggled, unemployed masses loved.
-He was shot to death in Chicago by FBI agents in 1934.
+By robbing banks, Dillinger and his compatriots managed to acquire around $500,000 (about $7 million in today's dollars).
+They’re not methods we’d endorse, but the brash, charming, and audacious figure became just the type of anti-hero the bedraggled, unemployed masses loved.
+FBI agents shot and killed him in Chicago in 1934.

 3. Michael J. Cullen

 A man unfamiliar to most, yet whose modern ideas revolutionized American life, Cullen changed our retail landscape by creating the modern supermarket.
-A former executive at Kroger Grocery & Bakery Co., Cullen struck out on his own in 1930 after higher-ups rejected his ideas for more suburban, larger, self-serve food markets with room for automobile parking and allowances for new-fangled home refrigeration.
-Within two years, Cullen's stores (known as King Kullen Grocery) were doing more than $6 million in revenue (more than $75 million today).
-His motto: "Pile it high: sell it cheap."
+A former executive at Kroger Grocery & Bakery Co., Cullen struck out on his own in 1930 after higher-ups rejected his ideas for less centrally located, larger, self-serve grocery stores with room for automobile parking and selling hundreds of items at or just barely above cost.
+Within two years, Cullen's stores (known as King Kullen Grocery) were doing more than $6 million in sales (more than $100 million today).

 4. James Cagney

-The diminutive song-and-dance man turned tough guy turned song-and-dance man rose like a rocket through Hollywood in the 1930s.
-He went from a $500-a-week contract player in 1930 to one of the top ten moneymakers in Hollywood during 1935.
-In 1933 he was making the equivalent of $40,000 a week.
-His rise was so fast that he offered to do a few movies for free just to get out of a five-year contract with Warner Brothers.
+The former vaudeville star rose like a rocket through Hollywood in the 1930s.
+He went from a $500-a-week contract player in 1930 to one of the movie industry’s top ten moneymakers during 1935.
+By the mid-1930s, Cagney was making $4,500 per week. (nearly $60,000 in today’s dollars).
+His rise was so fast, he offered to do a few movies for free just to get out of a five-year contract with Warner Brothers.

 5. Charles Darrow

-Sure, all we remember of Hughes is the insanely long fingernails, Kleenex box hats, and storing his own urine in mayonnaise jars, but there was a whole crazy stellar career before that.
-After the '29 crash, seemingly unfazed, he made Hell's Angels--then the most expensive movie ever--at a cost of $3.8 million.
-In 1932, at the height of the nation's economic woes, he formed the Hughes Aircraft Company.
-He built the company into a major-league defense supplier and by the time he died in 1976, his fortune totaled a reported $2.5 billion.
-Maybe there's something to that whole urine saving thing.
+Sure, we mostly remember that later in his life, legends told of Hughes having extremely long fingernails, wearing Kleenex box hats, and storing his own urine in mayonnaise jars.
+But prior to that, he also had a stellar career.
+After the '29 crash, seemingly unfazed, he released Hell's Angels—then the most expensive movie ever—at a cost of $3.8 million.
+In 1932, at the height of the nation's economic woes, the businessman formed the Hughes Aircraft Company.
+He built the company into a major-league defense supplier and by the time he died in 1976, his fortune was estimated to be as high as $2.5 billion.

-An amazing beneficiary of good timing and great business acumen, Getty created an oil empire out an inheritance of $500,000 received in 1930.
+An amazing beneficiary of good timing and great business acumen, Getty created an oil empire out of a $500,000 inheritance he received in 1930.
 With oil stocks massively depressed, he snatched them up at bargain prices and created an oil conglomerate to rival Rockefeller.
-Throughout the 20th century he became a billionaire many times over.
+Throughout the 20th century, he became a billionaire many times over.

-The Great Depression was Gene Autry's golden era.
-Rising from a local radio yodeler (nearly every station had their own yodeler back then) to a hit machine throughout the decade, Autry appeared in over 40 movies, becoming the top western draw at the box office.
-The singing cowboy, not content to be just a yodeler, albeit a very successful one, later created a TV and radio broadcasting empire in the Western United States and bought the California Angels.
+The Great Depression was Autry's golden era.
+After signing a record deal with the forerunner of Columbia Records in 1929, he rose from a local radio yodeler to a hit machine throughout the 1930s.
+Autry later appeared in over 90 movies, becoming the top western draw at the box office.
+The “Singing Cowboy,” not content to be just a yodeler, later created a TV and radio broadcasting empire in the Western United States and owned the California Angels.

-Joe Kennedy, Sr., patriarch of the Camelot clan, built up a tidy sum in the 1920s with a hearty amount of speculation, peppered with insider trading and market manipulation.
-Unlike many other of his ilk who helped to create the unstable markets that brought about the financial calamities of the '30s however, Kennedy knew when to get out.
-Out of the stock market, Old Joe invested his money in real estate, liquor, and movie studios, generating gaudy profits and cementing his family's place in the highest financial echelon of American society.
+Kennedy, patriarch of the Camelot clan, built up a tidy sum in the 1920s with a hearty amount of speculation, peppered with insider trading and market manipulation.
+Unlike many others of his ilk who helped create the unstable markets that brought about the financial calamities of the '30s—and ultimately lost their wealth—Kennedy knew when to get out and sold most of his stock before the 1929 crash.
+Out of the stock market, Old Joe invested his money in real estate and liquor (though rumors of him being involved in bootlegging are considered unlikely), generating gaudy profits and cementing his family's place in the highest financial echelon of American society.